Kaibab National Forest: North Kaibab history

 The North Kaibab Ranger District was part of the lands withdrawn from the public domain in 1893 and included in the Grand Canyon Forest Reserve.
 President Theodore Roosevelt created the Grand Canyon Game Preserve in 1906.
 The game preserve which includes 612,736 acre of the Kaibab National Forest, is "set aside for the protection of game animals and birds," and is "to be recognized as a breeding place therefore." in 1908, the Forest Reserve north of the Grand Canyon, including the game preserve, was renamed Kaibab National Forest.
 In 1919, the National Park was created from the forest service lands surrounding the Grand Canyon.
 In 1934, the Tusayan National Forest south of the Grand Canyon was consolidated into the Kaibab National Forest, forming the present forest boundaries.
-Up until 1972 the North Kaibab consisted of two ranger districts, Big Springs and Jacob Lake.
+Up until 1972, the North Kaibab consisted of two ranger districts, Big Springs and Jacob Lake.
 The headquarters of each were somewhat remote, particularly the Big Springs district.
 The two were combined and the forest area north of the canyon became the North Kaibab Ranger District and the district ranger station moved to Fredonia.
 The headquarters for the Kaibab National Forest is in Williams, Arizona.

 North Kaibab climate

 The climate of the North Kaibab, which encompasses the Kaibab Plateau, is a snowy highland climate, qualifying as Dsb/Csb under the Köppen climate classification, a type often described as Continental climate.
 There are two weather stations in this area: Jacob Lake, which is near the center of the plateau, and Bright Angel Ranger Station, which is located at a more southerly location and is higher in altitude.
-The higher altitude is reflected in Bright Angel's cooler temperatures and increased precipitation versus Jacob Lake.
+The higher altitude is reflected in Bright Angel's lower temperatures and increased precipitation versus Jacob Lake.
 Using the 0 C isotherm between temperate and continental climates preferred by some climatologists, Bright Angel Ranger Station is Dsb, the dry-summer version of the warm summer humid continental climate.
 The North Kaibab is unusual for either a Csb or Dsb climate, featuring lower precipitation in early summer, with July and August being wetter (courtesy of the North American Monsoon).
 This is followed by a slightly drier period during the autumn months, and then a wetter period from December to March.
 Summers in this area feature warm days and cool nights.
 Winters are chilly, especially at night, and snowy.
 Jacob Lake averages 105 in of snow per annum, and Bright Angel Ranger Station 135 in.

 South Kaibab

 The South Kaibab includes the Tusayan Ranger District and the Williams Ranger District.
+The Tusayan Ranger District is part of Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument.